bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-Use the generated URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).
+Use the generated `upload_url` to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

-Example `curl` request
+Example `curl` request:

     curl -T sample.provisionprofile 'https://concrete-userfiles-production.s3-us-west-2.amazonaws.com/build_certificates/uploads/30067/original/certs.p12?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAIOC7N256G7J2W2TQ%2F20180216%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20180216T124240Z&X-Amz-Expires=600&X-Amz-SignedHeaders=content-length%3Bhost&X-Amz-Signature=2bf42176650f00405abfd7b7757635c9be16b43e98013abb7f750d3c658be28e'

 ## Confirming the file upload

-Now you have your file uploaded to a storage place of your choice/Bitrise, you need to confirm that your upload is indeed finished.
+Now that you have your file uploaded to a storage place of your choice/Bitrise, you need to confirm that your upload is indeed finished.

 The two required parameters you'll need are the provisioning profile slug and the app slug.
-You can confirm that the uploading process is complete if you set the value of the `processed` flag to `true` in a `curl` request:
+Set the value of the `processed` flag to `true` in a `curl` request to confirm the completeness of the process :

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'

-For **build certificates**, the process is exactly the same.

-### Setting attributes

-After you have uploaded your files to the desired destination/platform, you might want to set some attributes again with the help of our API.
+## Updating an uploaded provisioning profile/build certificate

+You can perform minor updates to an uploaded code signing file with the `PATCH` method.

+For example, to make a **provisioning profile** protected, you can set the `is_protected` flag of your provisioning profiles to `true`.
+The  required parameters are the app slug and the provisioning profile slug.

+    curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

+For a **build certificate** you can set the same attributes as for a provisioning profile (see above), but you can modify the password too:

+    curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'

 {% include message_box.html type="warning" title="Careful with those attributes!" content="